ImperialCollegeLondon/SWMManywhere/netcomp/README.md

+# NetComp

-See https://github.com/barneydobson/NetComp for more details on NetComp.
+See [original repo](https://github.com/barneydobson/NetComp) for more details on NetComp.

 NetComp is distributed under a MIT license